Albeoris/AtomRPG.NuclearEdition/README.md

 4. Highlight of empty corpses and containers

-If an unlocked container or a dead character doesn't have items in the inventory, they will be highlighted not in green, but in yellow.

-5. Display hit chances without movement

 In battle, hold Alt (Highlight) to display the hit chance of the current weapon for each visible enemy.

+5. Auto-lockpick
+Hold Alt (Highlight) and click on a locked container or door to send a character with maximum skill of lock picking.

+6. Display hit chances without movement

+In battle, hold Alt (Highlight) to display the hit chance of the current weapon for each visible enemy.

-6. Fast traveling without a vehicle
+7. Fast traveling without a vehicle

 On world map, hold Alt (Highlight) to increase the movement speed.
 It will also increase hunger depending on the weight being carried.
 The speed depends on the stats.